A Basic Example

 Initializing sets

-statement is a straightforward initialization of the
+The first READ statement is a straightforward initialization of the

-.
+set Cities.
 By default, AIMMS reads in replace mode, which implies

-that any previous contents of the set Cities
+that any previous contents of the set Cities is overwritten.

 Domain checking

-statement assumes that the set Cities
+The second READ statement assumes that the set Cities has

 already been initialized.
 From all entries of the identifiers Supply

-it will only read those which correspond to existing
+and Demand it will only read those which correspond to existing

-, and skip over the data from the
+elements in the set Cities, and skip over the data from the

 remaining entries.